PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

       * Powershell_ comes pre-installed with Windows.
 These instructions cover `opening Powershell`_.
-We recommend Powershell for a quick start, if you use solely Windows, or if you have not used Unix before.
+We recommend Powershell for a quick start, if Windows is the only operating system you use, or if you have not used Unix before.

-      * We recommend `Windows Subsystem for Linux`_ (WSL) if you are familiar with Unix, you use macOS or Linux, or you expect to contribute to PlasmaPy extensively.
+      * We recommend `Windows Subsystem for Linux`_ (WSL) if you are familiar with Unix, you use macOS or Linux too, or you expect to contribute to PlasmaPy extensively.
 These instructions cover `installing WSL`_.
-If you choose WSL, please follow the tabs for :guilabel:`Linux` in the following sections.
+If you choose WSL, please follow the tabs for :guilabel:`Linux/WSL` in the following sections.

    .. group-tab:: macOS